Yeovil: Sport

-Popular culture
+In popular culture

 Yeovil is known in Thomas Hardy's Wessex as "Ivell".

 It is also one of three main locations in John Cowper Powys's 1929 novel, Wolf Solent.

-The Lifemanship Association, a fictional organization purportedly doing academic research on ways to "win at games and life without actually cheating", was located by author Stephen Potter at 681 Station Road, Yeovil.
-It was referred to in his several best-selling books on the subject, and in the two School for Scoundrels films based on Potter's works.
+The Lifemanship Association, a fictional organisation purportedly doing academic research on ways to "win at games and life without actually cheating", was located by author Stephen Potter at 681 Station Road.
+It was referred to in his several best-selling books on the subject and in the two School for Scoundrels films, based on Potter's works.

 Local band The Chesterfields released a single called "Last train to Yeovil" and pop band Bubblegum Splash a song called "18:10 to Yeovil Junction".
 The folk band Show of Hands wrote a song called "Yeovil Town" about violence and crime they experienced after playing a small gig in Yeovil.

 Notable people

-Stukely Westcott was an early American settler (17th century) and co-founder with Roger Williams and 11 others, of Providence, Rhode Island (1636), an early American asylum of religious freedom.
+Stukely Westcott (1592–1677) was an early American settler and co-founder with Roger Williams (c.
+1603–1683), and 11 others, of Providence, Rhode Island (1636), an early American asylum of religious freedom.

-Alison Adburgham (1912–1997), social historian and fashion journalist, was born in Yeovil, as were film historian William K. Everson in 1929, and traditionalist Catholic writer and public figure Michael T. Davies in 1936.
+Alison Adburgham (1912–1997), social historian and fashion journalist, was born in Yeovil, as were film historian William K. Everson (1929–1996), and traditionalist Catholic writer and public figure Michael T. Davies (1936–2004).

-Sportspeople from Yeovil include Luton Town defender Martin Cranie, Olympic pentathlete Sam Weale, and his twin brother Chris Weale, who is a former professional goalkeeper.
-Heather Stanning, a gold-medallist rower in the 2012 Olympic Games, was born in Yeovil.
+Sportspeople from Yeovil include Luton Town defender Martin Cranie (born 1986), Olympic pentathlete Sam Weale and his twin brother Chris Weale (both born 1982), who is a former professional goalkeeper.
+Heather Stanning (born 1985), a gold-medallist rower in the 2012 Summer Olympics, was born in Yeovil.

-England Women's Rugby World Cup winner 2014 and freedom of the town holder Marlie Packer is from Yeovil.
+England Women's Rugby World Cup winner 2014 Marlie Packer (born 1989) is from Yeovil and holds the freedom of the town.

-The arts are represented by Jim Cregan, a guitarist with Steve Harley & Cockney Rebel, musician PJ Harvey, musician John Parish, and his younger sister, actress Sarah Parish.
-Artist Flora Twort was born in Yeovil in 1893.
+The arts are represented by Jim Cregan (born 1946), a guitarist with Steve Harley & Cockney Rebel; singer-songwriter PJ Harvey; John Parish (born 1959), a musician, songwriter and composer, and his younger sister, actress Sarah Parish (born 1968).
+Flora Twort (1893–1985) was a painter who specialised in watercolours and pastels.